 2. Offer recycling

-Commercial property owners and business managers are required to provide sufficient recycling capacity to their commercial tenants and employees:
+Commercial property owners and business managers are required to provide sufficient landfill diversion capacity, which can include single-stream recycling, composting and hard-to-recycle materials, to their commercial tenants and employees:

 • Provide single-stream recycling, which allows these five materials to be put into one container: paper, cardboard, metal, glass and hard plastics.